rpconnol/emdee/README.md

 1) Download the `emdee` repository from GitHub or checkout with SVN using the web URL: https://github.com/rpconnol/emdee.git.
 Place as preferred.

-2) At the top of your project scripts, at the `emdee` directory to the path:
+2) At the top of your project scripts, add the `emdee` directory to the path:
 ```
 import os
 import sys